adamaaronson/adamaaronson.github.io/index.md

 I'm Adam Aaronson, and I like making things, especially software, music, and puzzles.

-Born and raised in Chicagoland, I'm a Computer Science major and Linguistics minor at the University of Illinois Urbana-Champaign.
+Born and raised in Chicagoland, I graduated from the University of Illinois Urbana-Champaign in 2023 with a Computer Science major and Linguistics minor.
 Previously, I interned at Duolingo as a software engineer on their monetization team.

 I also play trombone and electric bass, and right now I'm probably [listening](https://aaronson.org/full-moon-albums/) to jazz, funk, podcasts, or hip hop, and drinking coffee, tea, or good old-fashioned water.